bjt-user/Linux/vim.md

 :set nopaste
 ```

+#### copy from vim to the system clipboard
+Does not seem to work on a typical vim installation.

+stackoverflow-Quote:\
+*You must have vim compiled with the +clipboard feature for ANY of the below suggestions to work in the first place!
+This is NOT the default on most systems.*

 #### copy some text and replace another part of the file with it

 go to the beginning of the word